sryze/crx-dl/README.md

 Usage:

 ```
-crx-dl.py [-h] url filename
+crx-dl.py [-h] [-q] [-o OUTPUT_FILE] url

 Chrome extension downloader

 positional arguments:
   url                   URL of the extension in the Chrome Web Store

+optional arguments:
+  -h, --help            show this help message and exit
+  -q, --quiet           suppress all messages
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
-  filename    Where to save the .CRX file
+                        where to save the .CRX file
 ```

 For example: